 While we do not believe that any of our competitors currently offer a full suite of Unified-CXM solutions that competes across the breadth of our Unified-CXM platform, certain features of our Unified-CXM platform compete in particular segments of the overall Unified-CXM category.
-Our main competitors include, among others, experience management solutions, including solution media solutions, home-grown solutions and tools, adjacent Unified-CXM solutions, such as social messaging, customer service and support solutions, traditional marketing, advertising and consulting firms and customer relationship management and enterprise resource planning solutions.
+Our main competitors include, among others, experience management solutions, including social media management and social listening solutions, home-grown tools, adjacent Unified-CXM solutions, such as social messaging, conversational and Agenic AI, CCaaS solutions, customer service and support solutions, customer feedback management and voice of the Customer solutions, content marketing, and social advertising solutions, and consulting firms and customer relationship management and enterprise resource planning solutions.
 Further, other established SaaS providers and other technology companies not currently focused on Unified-CXM may expand their services to compete with us.
 Some of our competitors may be able to offer products or functionality similar to ours at a more attractive price than we can or do, including by integrating or bundling such products with their other product offerings.
 Additionally, some potential customers, particularly large organizations, have elected, and may in the future elect, to develop their own internal Unified-CXM solutions.

 Acquisitions, partnerships and consolidation in our industry may provide our competitors even more resources or may increase the likelihood of our competitors offering bundled or integrated products that we may not be able to effectively compete against.
 In particular, as we rely on the availability and accuracy of various forms of customer feedback and input data, the acquisition of any such data providers or sources by our competitors could affect our ability to continue accessing such data.
 Furthermore, we also are subject to the risk of future disruptive technologies.
 If new technologies emerge that are able to collect and process experience data, or otherwise develop Unified-CXM solutions at lower prices, more efficiently, more conveniently or with functionality and features enterprises prefer to ours, such technologies could adversely impact our ability to compete.
-If we are not able to compete successfully against our current and future competitors, our business, results of operations and financial condition may be adversely affected
+If we are not able to compete successfully against our current and future competitors, our business, results of operations and financial condition may be adversely affected.